Allyn69/pydar/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-You need to install pyhton packages listed in requirements.txt
+You need to install python packages listed in requirements.txt

 ```
 Cartopy